mfherbst/ReducedBasis.jl/docs/src/examples/xxz_dmrg.md

           observer=() -> DMRGObserver(; energy_tol=1e-9))
 ```

-While the implemented DMRG solver is capable of solving degenerate ground state, we here opt for non-degenerate settings (i.e. `n_states=1` and `tol_degeneracy=0.0`), since one encounters a ``L+1``-fold degeneracy on the parameter domain, where the degenerate DMRG solver can produce instable results for larger ``L``.
+While the implemented DMRG solver is capable of solving degenerate ground states, we here opt for non-degenerate settings, i.e. `n_states=1` and `tol_degeneracy=0.0`.
+(We do this due to a ``L+1``-fold degeneracy on the parameter domain, where the degenerate DMRG solver can produce instable results for larger ``L``.)

 As discussed in the last example, we need a way to orthogonalize the reduced basis.
-Due to the MPS format that the snapshots will have, we cannot use QR decompositions anymore and resort to a different method, [`EigenDecomposition`](@ref), featuring an eigenvalue decomposition of the snapshot overlap matrix:
+Due to the MPS format that the snapshots will have, we cannot use QR decompositions anymore and resort to a different method, [`EigenDecomposition`](@ref), featuring an eigenvalue decomposition of the snapshot overlap matrix that can drop insignificant snapshots that fall below a cutoff:

 ```@example xxz_dmrg; continued = true
 edcomp = EigenDecomposition(; cutoff=1e-7)